Are you planning to visit Monaco from Nice? Figuring out how to get from Nice to Monaco is the first step.

 If you have a car available in Nice, you can easily drive to Monaco yourself.
 The drive along the highway, from reference point Place Masséna, takes 30 minutes without accounting for traffic and costs €2.40 one-way in tolls.
 The scenic coastal road takes about 50 minutes and has no toll.

 Parking in Monaco isn’t any more expensive than elsewhere on the French Riviera.
-Street parking is limited but there are plenty of underground parking facilities in Monaco.
+Street parking is limited, but there are plenty of underground parking facilities in Monaco.

 Pros are the flexibility in schedule and the liberty to add other destinations like Èze or Menton to your day trip itinerary.